bnb-chain/bnb-chain.github.io/docs/BEP20.md

 ## Difference between BEP20 and ERC20

 BEP20 and ERC20 are both token standards, but they are used on different blockchains.
-BEP20 is used on Binance Smart Chain (BSC), while ERC20 is used on Ethereum.
+BEP20 is used on BNB Smart Chain (BSC), while ERC20 is used on Ethereum.
 Both standards define a set of rules that all tokens must follow, such as how to transfer, burn, and mint tokens.

 Here is a summary of the key differences between BEP20 and ERC20 tokens:
 | Feature | BEP20 | ERC20 |